Reversal of Opioid-induced Respiratory Depression

 • To prevent lapse back into sedation and respiratory depression following the initial treatment.
 Naloxone has a shorter plasma half-life than that of all opioid analgesics.

-An infusion of 60% of the total dose infused over 1 hour is a useful starting point.
+Dose: An infusion of 60% of the total dose administered over 1 hour is a useful starting point.

-Dilution: Make up a solution of naloxone 10mg/50ml as follows:
+Preparation: Make up a solution of naloxone 100micrograms/1ml as follows:

-• Dilute the 10mg concentrate with 25ml of glucose 5% to give a final volume of 50ml and a concentration of 200micrograms/ml.
+• Dilute the 4mg concentrate with 30ml of normal saline 0.9% or glucose 5% to give a final volume of 40ml and a concentration of 100micrograms/ml.

 • Infuse solution using an IV pump, adjust dose to clinical response.
 Infusions are not a substitute for frequent review of the patient's clinical state.